Perturbations of Extremal Kerr Spacetime: Analytic Framework and Late-time Tails

 \begin{itemize}

 \item The MST formalism is fundamentally invariant under $\nu \to -\nu - 1$.
-The reason is that $\nu$ was introduced as a parameter in the radial ordinary differential equation through the combination `$\nu(\nu+1)$' only (see Eq.119~\cite{Sasaki:2003xr} in the subextremal case).
+The reason is that $\nu$ was introduced as a parameter in the radial ordinary differential equation through the combination ``$\nu(\nu+1)$'' [see Eq.~(119)~\cite{Sasaki:2003xr} in the subextremal case].
 This leads, in particular, to the symmetry

 observed previously.
-As long as we require the boundary conditions of the radial solutions to also be invariant under $\nu \to -\nu - 1$, the radial solutions will also satisfy this symmetry (see Eq.\eqref{symmetric decomp}).
+As long as we require the boundary conditions of the radial solutions to also be invariant under $\nu \to -\nu - 1$, the radial solutions will also satisfy this symmetry [see Eq.~\eqref{symmetric decomp}].

-\item If $\nu$ is a solution of Eq.(\ref{eq:eq for nu bis}), then so is $\nu + k$, for any $k\in \mathbb{Z}$.
-The reason is that $\nu$ only appears in Eqs.(\ref{eq:eq for nu}) and (\ref{eq:eq for nu bis}) in the combination $\nu+n$, where $n\in \mathbb{Z}$.
+\item If $\nu$ is a solution of Eq.~(\ref{eq:eq for nu bis}), then so is $\nu + k$, for any $k\in \mathbb{Z}$.
+The reason is that $\nu$ only appears in Eqs.~(\ref{eq:eq for nu}) and (\ref{eq:eq for nu bis}) in the combination $\nu+n$, where $n\in \mathbb{Z}$.

-\item Applying $\nu\to \nu^*$ and $\omega\to \omega^*$ to all coefficients $\alpha_{n}$, $\beta_{n}$ and $\gamma_{n}$ is equivalent, from their definitions, to complex-conjugating them \footnote{For $\beta_n$, we use the first two properties in Eq.\eqref{eq:symms eigen}.}.
-This implies, from Eq.\eqref{eq:eq for nu bis}, that applying $\omega\to \omega^*$ to $\nu$ is equivalent to complex-conjugating $\nu$. \MC{I don't have a proof that the following is the only exception} We note that these transformation properties are, however, not necessarily true if $\omega$ lies on a branch cut of $\nu$; in that case, $\nu$ is not necessarily real when $\omega$ is real.
+\item Applying $\nu\to \nu^*$ and $\omega\to \omega^*$ to all coefficients $\alpha_{n}$, $\beta_{n}$ and $\gamma_{n}$ is equivalent, from their definitions, to complex conjugating them \footnote{For $\beta_n$, we use the first two properties in Eq.~\eqref{eq:symms eigen}.}.
+This implies, from Eq.~\eqref{eq:eq for nu bis}, that applying $\omega\to \omega^*$ to $\nu$ is equivalent to complex conjugating $\nu$. \MC{I don't have a proof that the following is the only exception} We note that these transformation properties are, however, not necessarily true if $\omega$ lies on a branch cut of $\nu$; in that case, $\nu$ is not necessarily real when $\omega$ is real.